-Recently, scammers have been sending mass emails that pretend to confirm a new Scribd subscription.
+Scammers have been known to send mass emails that pretend to confirm a new subscription.
 The emails include a phone number where more information can be obtained.
-These emails were not sent by Scribd, and you should not engage with the email, call the phone number, or open related attachments.
+These emails are not sent by Scribd, Inc, and you should not engage with the email, call the phone number, or open related attachments.

-Here are some tips to help identify emails that were sent by Scribd:
+Here are some tips to help identify emails that were sent by Scribd, Inc:

-- All emails sent from Scribd will come from an official @Scribd email account.
+- All emails sent from Scribd, Inc will come from an official email account, at one of the following domains:

-- Confirmation emails from Scribd provide identifying information, including (but not limited to) your order number, email address, and payment method.
+- Confirmation emails from Scribd, Inc will provide identifying information, including (but not limited to) your order number, email address, and payment method.

 - We will never ask you to call to confirm your account information or payment details.